chwnsng/chwnsng/README.md

 I'm an engineer working in DevOps, Cloud, & Software development.

 * 🌏  I'm based in BKK, Thailand
-* 🔥  I'm currently focused on improving my DevOps skills, learning Golang, and picking up cybersecurity
+* 🔥  I'm currently focused on improving my DevOps skills, learning Go, and picking up cybersecurity
 * 🎨  I also do UX/UI on the side!
 * ☎️  You can contact me at [chawin.sung@gmail.com](mailto:chawin.sung@gmail.com)
 <br>